Skip to main content

 Configure the GitLab YAML file

-Next, modify the GitLab configuration file.
 In addition to setting the following workspace environment variables, store the token in the DATABRICKS_OIDC_TOKEN Databricks environment variable.
 Alternatively, use a custom environment variable and set DATABRICKS_OIDC_TOKEN_ENV.

 • DATABRICKS_AUTH_TYPE: env-oidc

-• DATABRICKS_HOST: your Databricks workspace URL
+• DATABRICKS_HOST: Your Databricks workspace URL

-• DATABRICKS_CLIENT_ID: the service principal (application) ID
+• DATABRICKS_CLIENT_ID: The service principal (application) ID

 YAML